 Hemex Health is developing affordable, accurate tests for millions of people at risk for malaria and sickle cell disease who lack access to viable diagnostics.
-Hemex’s portable solutions will provide benefit quickly and effectively to healthcare workers and patients whether in a modern clinic or remote corner of the world.
+Hemex’s portable solutions will provide quick and effective benefits to healthcare workers and patients whether in a modern clinic or remote corner of the world.
 Hemex’s malaria diagnostic uses magneto-optical analysis to detect minute amounts of hemozoin, a by-product produced by all malaria parasites.
 Using this technology, the Hemex diagnostic can detect very low levels of parasites in a single drop of blood in under one minute.
-Our sickle cell disease diagnostic features microchip electrophoresis — a faster, cheaper, more automated approach to electrophoresis (a gold standard test) that can identify and quantify hemoglobin variants in eight minutes.
+Hemex’s sickle cell disease diagnostic features microchip electrophoresis — a faster, cheaper, more-automated approach to electrophoresis (a gold standard test) that can identify and quantify hemoglobin variants in eight minutes.

 Holly Rockweiler, CEO & Co-Founder

 Madorra is creating the first hormone-free medical device to treat vaginal dryness for postmenopausal women.
 The device is simple and easy to use, so women can comfortably treat themselves at home.
 After only a few weeks of therapy, women will be empowered and enabled to reclaim their sexual wellness.
 The Madorra solution uses a proprietary device to augment vaginal blood flow in women with vaginal atrophy to increase natural lubrication and improve vaginal tissue health.
 One of the major pathways by which estrogen supports normal, healthy vaginal tissue is by increasing vasodilation and blood flow to the vagina.
 This blood flow stimulates local effects of transudate, which increase lubrication.
 Over time, increased blood flow stimulates thicker, more elastic and better-lubricated vaginal tissue.